App version: 0.1.0

 • Personal loans for bad credit.
 The lenders who offer these loans may look at other qualifications besides your credit score.
 These loans may be for lower amounts and may have higher interest and fees, but they may help you build your credit.

 • A credit card, secured or unsecured.
-People with bad credit or not much credit history may only qualify for secured credit builder credit cards, which require a cash deposit from you.
+People with bad credit or not much credit history may only qualify for secured credit cards, which require a cash deposit from you.
 If you make your payments on time, you may eventually qualify for an unsecured credit card, which doesn’t require that security deposit.

-How to Remove Cosigner From Personal Loan
+How to Remove a Cosigner from a Personal Loan

 Build Your Credit to Qualify for Better Financing